jivancic/switch_sm/README.md

 ## Performance

 Switch SM is basically only syntactic sugar for generating `switch`/`case` statement.
-State machine's double dispatch is performed by the `TransitionTable::operator()`.
+State machine's double dispatch is performed by the transition table's `operator()`.
 If written as described above, it will be preprocessed into a single `switch` statement and should provide **O**(1) execution speed.